TenTen-Teng/DATA551_GreenGoldDashboard/proposal.md

 2. **Employment Data (IMSS - Mexican Social Security Institute)**
    We will use two tables from the IMSS database to examine employment trends and wage distribution across municipalities:

-   - **Economic Sector Employment (imss_econsec)**: This table provides information on employment by economic sector in each municipality and year.
+   - **Economic Sector Employment (imss_economicsectors.csv)**: This table provides information on employment by economic sector in each municipality and year.
 We will use:
      - **year**: The year of observation.
      - **mun**: The municipality code.
      - **trat**: A binary indicator of whether the municipality is an avocado-producing region.